AdaCore/gnatcoverage/tools/gnatcov/doctemp/cov_commandline.rst

    :ref:`consolidation` section for a description of the consolidation facility.

-:option:`--routines`:
+:option:`--routines`, |rarg|:
    For object coverage analysis specifically, provide the list of object symbol names that correspond to routines for which the coverage assessment is to be performed.
 Each instance of this option on the command line adds to what is to be assessed eventually.
+See the :ref:`oroutines` section for extra details and use examples.

 :option:`--scos`, |rarg|:
    For source coverage analysis specifically, provide the set of source units for which the coverage assessment is to be performed, by the way of the corresponding Library Information files containing the relevant SCOs.
 Each instance of this option on the command line adds to what is to be assessed eventually.
+See the :ref:`sunits` section for extra details and use examples.

 Elements on the command line that are not tied to a particular option are considered as trace file arguments. :option:`--trace` is marked mandatory only